phillijm/CodeSumBART/README.md

 # Metric-Oriented Pretraining of Neural Source Code Summarisation Transformers to Enable more Secure Software Development

-Replication package for "Metric-Oriented Pretraining of Neural Source Code Summarisation Transformers to Enable more Secure Software Development".
+Replication package for "Metric-Oriented Pretraining of Neural Source Code Summarisation Transformers to Enable more Secure Software Development", upcoming in the proceedings of [NLPAICS'2024](https://nlpaics.com/accepted-papers/).

 ## To run